Aaronhjlee/DoodlePredictor/README.md

 ### More Dimensions and its Effects

 Generally speaking, the more dimensions we add (more principal components) to the our models, the more accurate the results.
-Let's see how many components we need to achieve a high [varience percentage](https://www.myaccountingcourse.com/accounting-dictionary/percent-variance); the higher the percentage the better our prediction.
+Let's see how many components we need to achieve a high [variance percentage](https://www.myaccountingcourse.com/accounting-dictionary/percent-variance); the higher the percentage the better our prediction.

 ![](images/n_comp_var.png)
 <p align="center">

-As we can see, the more PC's we add, the higher the varience percentage we get.
+As we can see, the more principal components(PC) we add, the higher the variance percentage we get.
 To put this into perspective, the number of components we add, the more distinct our lines become, making it easier for our machine-learning models to comprehend and sort.

 ![](images/n_comp_faces.png)
 <p align="center">